SPAAM-community/AncientMetagenomeDir/assets/documentation/radiocarbondates/README.md

 - This is normally the value that the C14 lab will report.

 - Specify:
-  - `-99999` if a radiocarbon date is reported but the uncalibrated date is not reported
+  - `-99999` if a radiocarbon date is reported but the uncalibrated date is not reported.

-  -`NA` if date is not a radiocarbon date
+  - `NA` if date is not a radiocarbon date.

 ## uncalibrated_uncertainty_plus_minus